bUnit-dev/bUnit/docs/site/docs/providing-input/passing-parameters-to-components.md

 ### Templates Parameters

 Template parameters are closely related to the `RenderFragment` parameters described in the previous section.
 The difference is that a template parameter is of type `RenderFragment<TValue>`.
-Like with regular `RenderFragment`, a `RenderFragment<TValue>` template parameter can be regular HTML markup, it can be Razor markup, e.g. other component declarations, or it can be a mix of the two.
+As with a regular `RenderFragment`, a `RenderFragment<TValue>` template parameter can consist of regular HTML markup, it can be Razor markup, e.g. other component declarations, or it can be a mix of the two.
 If it is another component, then that component can also receive child content, and so forth.

-The following examples renders this template component, which has a `RenderFragment<TValue>` template parameter:
+The following examples renders a template component which has a `RenderFragment<TValue>` template parameter:

 [!code-csharp[TemplateParams.razor](../../../samples/components/TemplateParams.razor)]

-#### Passing HTML based templates
+#### Passing HTML-based templates

 To pass a template into a `RenderFragment<TValue>` parameter that just consists of regular HTML markup, do the following: